International Primary School (Years 1-6)

 - Mathematics – Our structured mathematics programme aims to build number skills.
 Students participate in a range of activities that consolidate, reinforce and develop key concepts.
 Regular diagnostic testing is used to assess progress and identify the need for extra support.

 - Science – Children take part in investigative scientific activities using the Ginn Star Science Scheme.
-Our programme benefits from the resources provided by our Secondary School Science department, and is guided by creative and committed educators.
+Our programme benefits from the resources provided by our Secondary School Science Department and is guided by creative and committed educators.
+One of the annual highlights for our young scientists is the Halloween Science Spooktacular show; the annual science fair run by senior students is also popular with primary children as they get to mix with older students and to learn from experiments they design.

 Class teachers incorporate history, geography, information technology, art, design technology and drama into the curriculum, while specialist teachers contribute lessons in music, languages and physical education.

 - Music – Weekly music lessons build toward student performances for the wider community, including weekly assemblies, the annual carol concert, end of year productions and the school musical.
-Nobel Algarve is a Royal Schools of Music examination centre, and children from the age of six can study a range of instruments to level 8.
+Nobel International School Algarve is a Royal Schools of Music examination centre, and children from the age of six can study a range of instruments to level 8.
+Our music teachers from the Instrumental Programme, a bespoke programme for Nobel International School students, run sessions at both Lagoa and Almancil campuses.

 - Physical Education – Students participate in a broad range of athletic activities, including gymnastics, games, team sports and outdoor and adventure tasks.

 - Portuguese – Taught in ability groups from Year 1, Portuguese instruction aims to ensure that each child develops skills to the highest standard.
-Students can extend their learning with after school Portuguese clubs.
+Students can extend their learning with after school Portuguese clubs and they have opportunities to mix with Portuguese children all day at Almancil and at play times, inter-house competitions and “one school” events at Lagoa.

 - Special Educational Needs Support – Available for children who need it, our Special Education team can provide individualised support to ensure each student performs to his or her potential.
 English support is also available.